 Upon qualification as a physiotherapist, Gavin gained experience in sport whilst doing a work placement with Hull City AFC during their 2013-14 pre-season, after which he began his physiotherapy career working in private practice in the Midlands.
 Gavin then moved to London where he began working with Wasps Rugby Academy, London Broncos Rugby League Academy and Henley College AASE programme.
 This exposure to developing rugby players led to Gavin spending 2 years as Lead Academy Physiotherapist – which involved assessing, diagnosing and rehabilitating aspiring athletes, in addition to providing pitch side support at Sevens, Senior and Academy Rugby matches.
 Gavin joined Loughborough University in March 2017, where he works with the Loughborough Student Rugby team and the Men and Women’s hockey programmes.

-Simon Evans – Musculoskeletal Physiotherapist, Lead Physiotherapist for Badminton, Triathlon and Men’s Cricket
+Simon Evans – Musculoskeletal Physiotherapist, Lead Physiotherapist for TASS, Badminton, Triathlon and Men’s Cricket

 BSc (Hons) Sports Rehabilitation, MSc Physiotherapy